readium/architecture/proposals/000-content-protection.md

 * `UnrestrictedUserRights`
   * The default implementation used when there are no rights restrictions.
 Basically a "passthrough" object.
+* `AllRestrictedUserRights`
+  * Default implementation used for a `Publication` opened in a restricted state.
+It will forbid all user rights.

 #### `ContentProtectionService` Interface (implements `Publication.Service`)